Azure/enterprise-azure-policy-as-code/Docs/ci-cd-github-actions.md

     * If there are role changes a label of `RoleDeployment` is added - and the reviewer is removed and re-added.
 This triggers another review on the pipeline which must be approved before role changes are deployed.
 8. For role changes when the PR is approved again the same action runs - this time using the `Deploy-RolesPlan` for deployment.
 9. When complete the PR is closed and the branch containing the plan is deleted.

-> [!NOTE]
-> This is a sample method of deploying policy and role changes - feel free to modify it to suit your environment and contribute to this project if you want to share an update.

 ### Setup in GitHub -- Legacy